Vertical Jump Secrets

 Try this trick for instant vertical jump increases.
 Test your jump by seeing how high on the backboard you get.
 Now close your eyes and vividly imagine yourself exploding upwards to a goal you have.
 Next, imagine all the muscles in your legs getting stronger and bigger.
 Then you should focus on feeling lighter, loose and springy.
 Think about it for a moment.
 Finally repeat this out loud or in your head "I feel myself getting more powerful and much lighter".
 Now you are ready to try that jump again.
 Everyone I have taught this method so far has experienced an immediate gain no less than 2 inches and some as much as 5 inches!

-This is a commonly neglected jump factor that can account for 15% more lift.
+This is a neglected jump factor that can account for 15% more lift.
 Try this, on the next jump you go up for I want you to deliberately concentrate on swinging your arms up fast, timing it with the jump.
 See what happens.

 Those elite gymnasts that I have worked with can generate a lot of total body power.
 How else do you pull off a Triple back-flip?
-Well all of them have total body flexibility, which has too many benefits to mention here, but one is a role in the stretch-reflex-shortening cycle.
+All of them have total body flexibility, which has too many benefits to mention here, but one is a role in the stretch-reflex-shortening cycle.
 Start stretching at least 3 times a week.
 One final thought here, that is stretch only after your workouts as research indicates stretching before an event or work out actually decreases power output.
 Pay special attention to the hip flexors, hamstrings and gluts.

 Inner abdominal strength